open-feature/python-sdk-contrib/hooks/openfeature-hooks-opentelemetry/README.md

 ### Register Globally

-The `TracingHook` can be set on the OpenFeature singleton.
-This will ensure that every flag evaluation will always create a span event, if am active span is available.
+The `TracingHook` can be set globally.
+This will ensure that every flag evaluation will always create a span event, if an active span is available.

 ```python
 from openfeature import api